 We’ve found that weekend housesits are less enjoyable than week-long house sits.
 If the goal is to save money on campgrounds, then boondocking on BLM land might be a better option for a couple of nights than the responsibility of housesitting.

-We also find the opposite is true; House sits that are more than a few weeks long will make us feel like we’re tied down and we feel more than ready to get back to traveling full-time.
+We also find that house sits that are more than a few weeks long will make us feel like we’re tied down and we feel more than ready to get back to traveling full-time.

 You’ll find your rhythm, but keep in mind the amount of effort required to “move in” to a pet sit before applying for one.